 The final step to filing a DBA in Nebraska is to get your application notarized by an authorized individual and then submit it.
 The address where you need to send it is on the form.

 Remember to include the filing fee of $100, payable to the Nebraska Secretary of State.
-And with that you’re all set and just waiting for notification.
-Once you’ve got the green light, you’re officially the owner of a DBA in Nebraska.
+And with that, you're all set and just waiting for the notification.
+Once you've got the green light, you're officially the owner of a DBA in Nebraska.